MementoMori2318/midterm-argarin/README.md

 This command uses Nmap's scripting engine to scan for known vulnerabilities on the target IP address.
 # Comprehensive Guide to Web Application Analysis with Kali Linux

-# Comprehensive Guide to Web Application Analysis with Kali Linux

 ## Introduction
 Web application analysis is a critical component of cybersecurity assessments, focusing on identifying and mitigating vulnerabilities within web applications.
 Kali Linux, a renowned distribution for penetration testing and ethical hacking, offers a range of tools and techniques specifically tailored for web application analysis.